 Gold Coast Beaches

 Kids will love playing in the crystal clear waters of the ocean off the Gold Coast.
-Aside from swimming and playing on a bodyboard, what else can they try?
-How about learning to surf at one of the Gold Coast’s amazing surf schools?
-You can find a full list here.
+Aside from swimming and playing on a bodyboard, how about learning to surf at one of the Gold Coast’s amazing surf schools?
+It’s a just one of the wonderful things to do on the Gold Coast with kids and you can find a full list here.

 Gold Coast Playgrounds